clevertree/paradigm-threat-site/app/controlled_opposition/z.md

 Research Aleister Crowley and the role that the Illuminati and Occult plays in music and movies etc.

-#### RT News
+#### All News Stations (except RT)

-RT lobbies for cultural Marxist progression, UN Agenda 21 and global warming propaganda.
-Larry King now works for RT after working for many years with CNN.
-Max Keiser also comes across as a little crazy at times, just like Alex Jones does.
-Watch the video below of Max Keiser doing an interview with Alex Jones in a car (under sources).
+Almost all modern news channels lobby for cultural Marxist progression, UN Agenda 21 and global warming propaganda and don't report on real news.

 #### Almost All Alternative MediaRussell Brand, Jesse Ventura etc